opening-pathways/website/_posts/2019-11-1-reflecting-on-life-of-opening-pathways-grant.md

 Paul and (PI Lewis) exchanged other thoughts and feedback regarding the funder-grantee relationship in written form from each of our perspectives in parallel blog posts.
 Please see http://openingpathways.org/reflections-funder-grantee-relationship and http://openingpathways.org/reflections-funder-grantee-relationship-funder-perspective .

-PI Lewis has also shared advice on our project site (http://openingpathways.org/what-I-want-to-share-with-others-doing-patient-driven-work) for others doing patient-driven work from non-traditional perspectives, and via this post (http://openingpathways.org/first-lessons-learned-as-patient-PI) about some first-time PI learnings.
+PI Lewis has also shared advice on our project site ([see this post](http://openingpathways.org/what-I-want-to-share-with-others-doing-patient-driven-work)) for others doing patient-driven work from non-traditional perspectives, and via [this post](http://openingpathways.org/first-lessons-learned-as-patient-PI) about some first-time PI learnings.

 #### 7. What impact do you think the project has had to date?
 Provide evidence for all statements (e.g., publication in major journals, citations of the project in literature, major press coverage, adoption of the model by other organizations).

 The ‘humility audit’/’readiness quiz’ is being proposed to be adopted by ASU for use in a William T. Grant application, to be used to balance the power dynamic between ASU and community members and organization for joint research and projects moving forward.

-The team also developed a commentary on advancing a small data paradigm: https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-019-1366-x based in part of this project; particularly the “flipped paradigm” of helping individuals first as a strategy for advancing science.
+The team also developed [a commentary on advancing a small data paradigm](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-019-1366-x) based in part of this project; particularly the “flipped paradigm” of helping individuals first as a strategy for advancing science.

-The patient (patient.OpeningPathways.org) site is already being used by patients to find inspiration and others like them doing similar work, and the partner toolkit (partner.OpeningPathways.org) is also being used by patient-partner duo’s to strengthen partner relationships and vet potential partnerships.
+The patient ([https://patient.openingpathways.org/](https://patient.openingpathways.org/)) site is already being used by patients to find inspiration and others like them doing similar work, and the partner toolkit ([https://partner.openingpathways.org/](https://partner.openingpathways.org/)) is also being used by patient-partner duo’s to strengthen partner relationships and vet potential partnerships.

 #### (8 & 9 not included because they have personal contact information for follow up)